 - The hot food bar inside Meadowhall

-For each department, the category that is the most representative of that department must be different from that of the main business and that of other departments.
+For each department, the category that's the most representative of that department must be different from that of the main business and that of other departments.

-An individual practitioner is a public-facing professional, typically with his or her own customer base.
-Doctors, dentists, lawyers, financial planners and insurance or estate agents are all individual practitioners.
-Listings for practitioners may include title or degree certification (e.g. Dr., MD, JD, Esq., CFA).
+An individual practitioner is a public-facing professional, typically with their own customer base.
+Doctors, dentists, lawyers, financial planners and insurance or real estate agents are all individual practitioners.
+Business Profiles for practitioners may include title or degree certification (for example Dr., MD, JD, Esq., CFA).

 Multiple practitioners at one location